crgk/crgk.github.io/now.md

 permalink: /now/
 ---

-I currently live with my wife and cat in Chicago.
+I currently live with my wife and two cats in Chicago.

 I'm a software architect at Workiva, building software to make it easier for folks to do work.